An Exploratory Study on Machine Learning Model Stores: RQ1: What kind of information elements do model stores provide?

-\item The \textbf{Implementation Details} dimension contains the development-specific information related to an ML model.
 Different from AWS, ModelDepot and Wolfram contain many models originating from research prototypes or open source software products published on GitHub or authors' websites.
 The \texttt{origin} information of the models from these two stores is displayed in a dedicated section.
 So does the information about the \texttt{framework} (e.g., TensorFlow) used to train a model and the \texttt{ML algorithm} (e.g., Convolutional Neural Network).
 In ModelDepot, the information regarding the \texttt{framework} and the \texttt{ML algorithm} is prominently displayed at the top of each ML model's page.
-Since Wolfram has its own unified model development framework (the Wolfram language), more detailed \texttt{framework} and \texttt{ML algorithm} information is provided, such as the number of layers and parameters for neural network architectures.
-In contrast, only about 4\% of AWS models provide the \texttt{origin} information, 6\% provide \texttt{framework} information, and 20\% provide the \texttt{ML algorithm} information.
-For those AWS models that provide such details, the information is typically provided in an ad-hoc manner.
+In Wolfram, more detailed \texttt{framework} and \texttt{ML algorithm} information is provided (e.g., number of layers and parameters for neural network architectures).
+In contrast, only about 4\% of AWS models provide the \texttt{origin} information, 6\% provide \texttt{framework} information, and 20\% provide \texttt{ML algorithm} information.

-Among the three model stores, Wolfram and ModelDepot have dedicated areas to display detailed information about the \texttt{training set} used for a model, and its statistical performance on a test data set.
+Among the three model stores, Wolfram and ModelDepot have dedicated areas to display detailed information about the \texttt{training set} used for a model, and its statistical performance on a test dataset.
 However, usually only a URL is provided, without deeper discussion of the expected data schema.
 Furthermore, different performance metrics are used for different models, even for products within the same domain.
 For example, some image classification models used the overall accuracy metric under 10-fold cross validation, whereas others used ``top-1''/``top-5'' accuracy under 2-fold cross validation.
 Very few ($\sim3\%$) AWS models provide performance results and such information is not presented in a structured manner.
+Whenever a model is updated to a newer version, it is important to document the changes (e.g., feature updates or bug fixes) in a \texttt{release notes} document.
+However, such information is missing or poorly presented in model stores.
+Although AWS contains release notes, they are usually very brief with only one or two sentences.
+ModelDepot does not contain \texttt{version number} and \texttt{release notes}.